mvollrath/ros-docker/README.md

 ROS for OS X is unsupported, so this exists as a prepared solution for running tests, playing with rosbridge, developing [roslibjs](http://wiki.ros.org/roslibjs) applications, or creating a container-ized build farm.

-If you need a mature, industrial build farm, refer to the [ROS build farm](http://wiki.ros.org/buildfarm) project which is also based on Docker.
+If you need an industrial strength build farm, refer to the [ROS build farm](http://wiki.ros.org/buildfarm) project which is also based on Docker.

 ### Building the image